barrwani/barrwani.github.io/_projects/(1) Parkour Demo.md

 }
 ```

-This made wall clinging, which was a core part of the movement, easy without requiring the player to face the wall.
+This made wall clinging, which was a core part of the movement, easy without requiring the player to completely face the wall.
 The line traces only being 100 units ensured that wall hanging was almost always intentional.

 The wall cling function being called above is simple, slowing down gravity by interpolating downwards velocity towards 0 and posing the player towards the wall.